-I aim to please here at tvfgi, and when a reader asks for a chocolate version to be next up in my popular series of doughnut bundt cakes, I oblige!
-I have to say it was a pretty good idea, you readers are so smart :) I’m always open to suggestions…so let me know which doughnuts you crave in bundt cake form ~ drop them in the comments, I’m ready for #4!
+I aim to please here at the Great Island kitchen, and when a reader asks for a chocolate version to be next up in my popular series of doughnut bundt cakes, I oblige!
+I have to say it was a pretty good idea, you readers are so smart 🙂 I’m always open to suggestions…so let me know which doughnuts you crave in bundt cake form ~ drop them in the comments, I’m ready for #4!

 I think you can literally see how good this cake is…it’s chocolatey but not too rich, with a nice even ‘dough-nutty’ crumb.
 The sour cream and buttermilk make a nice tender cake.
 I use part oat flour just as I did in my previous doughnut bundt cakes, and I highly recommend you give it a try.

-Why do I use oat flour in this cake?
+Why do I use oat flour in my doughnut bundt cake?

 I’ve discovered that a combination of regular all purpose flour and oat flour results in a perfect cake crumb, along with an extra nutrition boost from the whole grain oats, and a lovely flavor.
 You can buy oat flour in most supermarkets, and you can always find it online.